-You will cease active participation in the Plan when you leave NYU Grossman School of Medicine or transfer into an ineligible job category.
+You will cease active participation in the Plan when you leave the School or transfer into an ineligible job category.
 You will cease to be a participant in the Plan when you no longer have an account under the Plan.